owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 Disable Main Server:
   You can manually override the main server and make ownCloud only connect to the backup server.
-It may be handy for planned downtimes.
+This may be handy for planned downtimes.

 Case insensitive LDAP server (Windows):
-  Whether the LDAP server is running on a Windows Host.
+  Whether the LDAP server is running on a Windows host.
 Usually, it is not necessary to check it, however.

 Turn off SSL certificate validation:
-  Turns of check of valid SSL certificates.
+  Turns off check of valid SSL certificates.
 Use it – if needed – for testing, only!

 Cache Time-To-Live:
-  A cache is introduced to avoid unnecessary LDAP traffic, for example lookups check whether the users exists on every page request or WebDAV interaction.
+  A cache is introduced to avoid unnecessary LDAP traffic, for example lookups check whether the users exist on every page request or WebDAV interaction.
 It is also supposed to speed up the Admin → User page or list of users to share with, once it is populated.
 Saving the configuration empties the cache (changes are not necessary).
 The time is given in seconds.

   Note that almost every PHP request would require to build up a new connection to the LDAP server.
-If you require a most up-to-dateness it is recommended not to totally switch off the cache, but define a minimum life time of 15s.
+If you require most up-to-dateness it is recommended not to totally switch off the cache, but define a minimum life time of 15s.

   Examples: